HouseTrip/ht-search_client/README.md

 `stub_request` arguments accept the same parameters as property search service (check apiary documentation), for the specific search class. i.e - `PlaceSearch` requires a `place_id`, `PointSearch` requires a `latitude`, `longitude` and `radius`, etc..
 This also stubs behind the scenes with Webmock the HTTP request.

 `with_results` allows you to mock the response returned.
-You can either pass an empty array **OR** the response might contain an array of hashes.
-The attributes that can be overriden are:
+It accepts:
+* an array of hashes representing the properties.
+* the total number number or results available.

+The total number of results is optional and default to the size of the properties array.
+The attributes of the properties use default values but you can override some of them depending on the type of search:

 For normal searches (`PlaceSearch`, `PointSearch` & `ViewportSearch`):
   - `property_id` (required)